clintjason/flask_sqlalchemy_pagination/README.md

 - Clone the repository
 - Browse the directory
 - Read and understand the app.py file.
+- Set the path to the SQLite db on line 5.
 - Open the terminal and run the application
 	 $ python pagination.py
 - Click the link in the terminal to view the application running in the browser.